Housing benefit changes

 - moving to cheaper accommodation or to a cheaper area.

-We have created H&F Advice Hub which is made up of debt and welfare specialists, job brokers, universal credit advisers, and Job Centre Plus staff.
-Residents are able to access advice on their housing and employment options whilst ensuring that their benefit claim is up to date and paid correctly in one visit.
+We have created the H&F Advice Hub to provide employment support, universal credit support, benefit cap support and tenancy sustainment support so that residents are able to access advice on their housing and employment options whilst ensuring that their benefit claim is up to date and paid correctly.